 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN"> <html> <head> <title>My Flash Movie</title> <meta http-equiv="Content-Type" content="text/html; charset=iso-8859-1"> </head>

-Back in the HTML document, between the opening and closing body tags, add an opening and closing form tag.
-Then, within the form tags, use the Insert > Media > Flash option to add your SWF file to the Command definition file.
-When prompted, select the SWF file in the Commands folder, and click OK.
-Your Command definition file now looks like the following example (the width and height attributes could differ, depending on your SWF file properties):
+In the HTML document, between the opening and closing body tags, add an opening and closing form tag.
+Then, within the form tags, use the Insert > HTML > Flash SWF option to add your SWF file to the Command definition file.

 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN"> <html> <head> <title>My Flash Movie</title> <meta http-equiv="Content-Type" content="text/html; charset=iso-8859-1"> </head> <body> <body> <form> <object id="FlashID" classid="clsid:D27CDB6E-AE6D-11cf-96B8-444553540000" width="700" height="150"> <param name="movie" value="myFlash.swf"> <!--[if !IE]>--> <object type="application/x-shockwave-flash" data="myFlash.swf" width="700" height="150"> <!--<![endif]--> <param name="quality" value="high"/> <param name="wmode" value="opaque" /> <param name="swfversion" value="220.127.116.11" /> <!-- This param tag prompts users with Flash Player 6.0 r65 and higher to download the latest version of Flash Player.
 Delete it if you don’t want users to see the prompt. --> <param name="expressinstall" value="../../../../../ColdFusion8/wwwroot/lr/Scripts/expressInstall.swf" /> <!-- The browser displays the following alternative content for users with Flash Player 6.0 and older. --> <div> <h4>Content on this page requires a newer version of Adobe Flash Player.</h4> <p><a href="http://www.adobe.com/go/getflashplayer"><img src="http://www.adobe.com/images/shared/download_buttons/get_flash_player.gif" alt="Get Adobe Flash player" width="112" height="33" /></a></p> </div> <!--[if !IE]>--> </object> <!--<![endif]--> </object> </form> </body> </html>

 This example shows a simple implementation of the SWF file support of Dreamweaver.
 After you are familiar with building objects and commands as well as more sophisticated forms, you can integrate SWF files into your Dreamweaver extensions.
 The integration provides for a more dynamic user experience.
-For more information, see Commands about writing a commandButtons() function to add buttons to the dialog box that displays your SWF files.